Architected/next-js-sample-app/dapp-localhost.md

 ### 1.4 Configure public settings

 Your application has two client environments to operate in, dev and uat, each with their own settings and secrets.
 This enables you to follow a software lifecycle and and utilise the higher environments as you promote your own code closer to production.
-Note the alpha environment only has a trial plans so there is no production available.
+Note the Architected alpha environment only has a trial plans so there is no production available.
 As such dev and uat should only be used in a testing and prototyping capacity.

 Ensure that the selected environment is 'Development' as per the screenshot below: